Siddhant1803/Siddhant1803/README.md

-####  👀 I’m interested in Statistics, mainly in Operation Research, Analyzing, Vizualizing data and in making optimize dicisions
+####  👀 I’m interested in Statistics, mainly in Operation Research, Analyzing, Vizualizing data and in making optimize decisions

 #####  🔭 I have worked as an Intern at [AiVariant](https://aivariant.com/)